How to Raise for DePIN in 2026 When VCs Got More Selective

 Why they matter: Smaller checks but valuable signal, introductions, and operational advice.

-Recent Funding Rounds: What's Actually Getting Funded (2025)
+Recent DePIN Funding Rounds: What Actually Gets Funded in 2026

 Let's look at specific rounds from the past 6 months to understand what's closing: